SayantanPal/DS-Algo-Coding-Practice/README.md

     i) If infinite supply, during take each item, hold on to same index i after each take, and at base condition for last element check:
           If hard fast to reach the target check full condition if rem target % weight of 0th elem == 0(can fullfill the target or not), then only take all counts with rem target/weight of 0th elem, else if min/max then invalid state, for total ways 0
-          If not hard fast, then simply rem target/weight of 0th elem(irrespective of fulfill the target or not) Else in case of single supply, move to previous index i-1 after each take If hard fast to reach the target check full condition if rem target >= weight of 0th elem(can fullfill the target or not), then only take all counts with rem target/weight of 0th elem, else if min/max then invalid state, for total ways 0
+          If not hard fast, then simply rem target/weight of 0th elem(irrespective of fulfill the target or not) Else in case of single supply, move to previous index i-1 after each take, and at base condition for last element check:
+          If hard fast to reach the target check full condition if rem target >= weight of 0th elem(can fullfill the target or not), then only take all counts with rem target/weight of 0th elem, else if min/max then invalid state, for total ways 0
           If not hard fast, then simply value of 0th element(irrespective of fulfill the target or not) or else 0 for both min/max or total ways